Ssrikanth4c/50Days_50Projects/README.md

 # 50Days\_ 50Projects

-> Project-based teaching to sharpen your HTML, CSS, and JavaScript skills
+> Project-based teaching to sharpen our HTML, CSS, and JavaScript skills

 > 50 mini projects in HTML, CSS, and JavaScript that relate to the DOM (**Document Object Model**)